 The introductory section will provide you with high-level details (which is what we are looking for) so it’s important to give it attention.
-This section alone will tell us whether or not the market is decent enough to warrant an investment per our criteria.
+This section alone will tell us whether or not the market is decent enough to warrant investing in rental properties per our criteria.

 The first thing I look for is population trends.
 I want to know if people are coming to the city or leaving the city.
 How old are the city residents?
 A younger city could indicate that rentals are in demand as younger, relatively speaking, have less spending power for home purchases than elders.
 An elderly city may indicate a retirement-type city.
 Will retirees rent or want to buy?
 Some of this information is in the Statistical Section, but on page xiii of the 2015 Wilmington NC CAFR, we can see a population growth of right around 2%.
 We can also see that the population will grow at the same rate as NC and faster than the Nation in the coming year.

 When reading on the same page, two sentences stand out to me:

 Wilmington’s unemployment rate has consistently been less than state levels and very close to or below the federal levels.

 No single taxpayer comprises more than 1.8% of the total tax base providing further confirmation of the City’s diversity and non-reliance on any one employer or employment sector for economic stability.

 The first sentence is great, but the second is awesome.
 I don’t want to invest in cities that are subject to what I call “employer flight risk.”
 If one employer leaves the area, we don’t want that to put our investment at risk.
 The city should have a good portfolio of employers and it’s clear that Wilmington does.

 On the following pages, we see that Wilmington is home to a diverse number of industries which is important as “one industry towns” expose investors to unneeded risks as noted above.
 Think back to when manufacturing jobs started leaving our country.
 What happened to the towns dependent on the manufacturing industry?